Pretro/gymstore/README.md

 ![Image of the settings file](media/pictures/pic12.png)

-29.- Now go back to you settings file and replace the secret key with the call to get it from the environment.
+29.- Go back to you settings file and replace the secret key with the call to get it from the environment.

 ![Image of the settings file](media/pictures/pic13.png)